CBIIT/bento-meta/python/bento_meta/pfb/README.md

 The "Portable Format for Bioinformatics" is essentially a simple set of Avro schemas.
 Together, these define a "wrapper of metadata" around custom data objects (nodes and their properties, along with links betwen nodes) whose schemas are created by the user.

-The "Portable Format for Bioinformatics" essentially supposes a common data structure (a [property graph](https://en.wikipedia.org/wiki/Graph_database#Labeled-property_graph) that is in use or understood among a network of users of the format.
+The "Portable Format for Bioinformatics" essentially supposes a common data structure (a [property graph](https://en.wikipedia.org/wiki/Graph_database#Labeled-property_graph)) that is in use or understood among a network of users of the format.
 The PFB "wrapper schema" contains metadata that is necessary to enable a reciever to reconstruct the graph organization of a larger dataset, of which the custom data in the Avro message is a part.

-Because Avro is strict about its naming conventions, and does not allow arbitrary characters in its identifiers (and in particular, in enumerations), PFB also specifies a means to encode alternative characters into Avro identifiers so that the original names for things can be reconstituted.
+Because Avro is strict about its naming conventions, and does not allow arbitrary characters in its identifiers (and in particular, in enumerations, which encode the acceptible value sets for properties), PFB also specifies a means to encode alternative characters into Avro identifiers so that the original names for things can be reconstituted.
 This simple encoding is [described here](https://github.com/uc-cdis/pypfb/tree/master/doc#enum).

 # Implementation